aermoglio/Ising-Model/README.md

 The outputs of all branches are in the form of txt files, which were then visualised using python.

+NOTE: Due to the nature of the clone feature, branches are stored in the origin remote by default.
+Use the branch checkout feature to make a copy locally.

 The contents of each branch are the following:

 main: